- What causes BPH?

 The increased pressure in the bladder can also prevent urine from passing through the lower urinary tract.
 Thus, urine gets back up into the bladder and kidneys, causing tissue damage and kidney failure.

-- Chronic Urine Retention– Chronic urine retention occurs when the bladder is unable to empty itself of urine over a long period of time.
-In this case, the bladder may show a massive increase.
-This condition may require some type of surgical procedure.
+Chronic urine retention occurs when the bladder is unable to empty itself of urine over a long period of time.

 These stones can cause bladder irritation, blood in the urine, severe infections, and blockage of urine flow.

-- Blood in the Urine– Blood in the urine, or hematuria, occurs when the veins on the surface of an enlarged prostate gland dilate.
-Gross hematuria occurs when blood in the urine is visible to the naked eye.
+Blood in the urine, or hematuria, occurs when the veins on the surface of an enlarged prostate gland dilate.

-- Urinary Tract Infections– Urinary retention can cause urine to concentrate.
+Urinary retention can cause urine to concentrate.
 If the bladder can’t empty itself, bacteria will soon grow in it.
 In this case, urine turns darker and with a strange smell.

-- Bladder and kidney damage– Over time, the bladder may stretch and weaken if it cannot empty.
+Over time, the bladder may stretch and weaken if it cannot empty.

 The muscular wall of the bladder will be unable to contract normally, making it more difficult to empty itself.